 If you prefer you can brown the sausages under a hot broiler (or grill, as we would say in Ireland.
 A quick vocabulary note - a grill is a barbecue and a broiler is a grill on the other side of the Atlantic).

-Put the sausages to the side as you prepare the veggies and bacon for the coddle.
+Put the sausages to the side on a plate with paper towel, as you prepare the veggies and bacon.

 Peel and slice the onions, separating the pieces into rings.